 Modern slavery and human trafficking statement

-If you need this policy in a different language, another format or any help reading this document, then please get in touch with the HR department.
+If you need this policy in a different language, another format or any help reading this document, then please get in touch with the People Team.

 Organisational structure and supply chains

-Ascenti is a provider of rehabilitation services providing services to insurers, employers, the NHS, personal injury and private patients, nationwide.
-Ascenti includes the organisation File Dynamics Limited, which provides support functions to the business.
-Ascenti’s head office is in Fareham but operates from numerous sites across the UK; in England, Scotland and Wales.
+Ascenti is a provider of rehabilitation services nationwide to insurers, employers, the NHS, personal injury and private patients.
+Ascenti’s head office is in Fareham but operates from numerous sites across the United Kingdom.

 Risk Assessment Process